G & T Show SL – Christian Gossett

 Chris’s Early Days with Axanar

-Nick begins the interview by asking how did he get involved with Axanar.
-Chris and Alec were once close friends, and Alec wanted Chris to show him how to create a spec film to illustrate his ability as a producer.
+Nick begins the interview by asking how Chris got involved with Axanar.
+Chris and Alec were once close friends.
+So Alec wanted Chris to show him how to create a spec film to illustrate his ability as a producer.
 Chris had been an intellectual property creator since he was nineteen years old.
 He had been around film sets since he was five, since his father was actor.

 Chris shares some of the advice he had given Alec initially.
 This was for Alec to tell his own space story, rather than a Star Trek story.
 However, Alec was dead set against doing anything other than Trek.
 Over the course of years, the conversations continued.
 Once Chris realized Alec was serious, he told Alec to go to writing and acting classes, among other things.